Five soldiers killed in Mozambique weapons store assault

 Local newspapers, including the O Pais daily, said guerrillas from the opposition Renamo party were behind the attack.
 A Renamo spokesman said the party was investigating the incident and did not claim responsibility.

-The Defence Ministry declined to comment until it had gathered more information.
+The Defense Ministry declined to comment until it had gathered more information.

 Relations between Renamo, founded around independence in 1975 with the backing of white-ruled Rhodesia and apartheid South Africa and the ruling, formerly Marxist party, Frelimo, have become increasingly tense.